The Role of the Office of the Public Guardian and Trustee

 The OPGT may be appointed by the court to make decisions on behalf of individuals who are involved in lawsuits but who lack sufficient capacity to properly instruct a lawyer or to make decisions about significant issues such as a potential settlement.
 The OPGT acts in this role – which is referred to as ‘Litigation Guardian’ - only in situations where there are no suitable alternatives.

-The OPGT may also be appointed to act as a ‘Legal Representative’ for a person who lacks capacity.
+The OPGT may also be appointed to act as a ‘Legal Representative’ in family law proceedings for a person who lacks capacity.
 In this role, the OPGT does not make decisions for the individual, but instead acts as an advocate, ensuring that the person’s legal rights are protected and that his or her wishes are put before the court.

 The OPGT protects the interests of potential heirs when an Ontario resident dies leaving an estate and there is no one who can administer it.